 - The Planning Commission shall focus their review on the visible, audible, and operational effects the amendment may have on the neighbors.
-In particular, the Planning Commission shall focus their review on: - o Intensity-Use.
+In particular, the Planning Commission shall focus their review on: - Intensity-Use.
 The property is currently utilized as a medical office.
-The proposed use is for medical office and will be leased to a single tenant.
+The proposed use is for medical office.